 Geography at Hazel Grove is taught mainly by Mrs Carter, Miss Robins and Miss Ferns.
 We are located on the top corridor of the East building.
 Geography is an engaging and relevant subject that you experience every day.

-In year 11 students will have 5 lessons of geography a fortnight, students will be studying the old OCR A GCSE, which allows students a holistic view of the world through themes such as earthquakes, mountainous environments and an in depth study of population systems.
+In year 11 students will have 5 lessons of geography a fortnight, students will be studying the OCR A GCSE, which allows students a holistic view of the world through themes such as World people, World Ecosystems and World environmental challenges.
+Students throughout the KS4 will be working towards the skills unit which assesses students’ knowledge and application of a range of Geographical skills but also assesses their fieldwork skills.

 The History Department is located in the East block of the school in 4 classrooms and is mostly taught by Miss McIntyre (Head of Department), Miss Casson (Second in Department), Miss Ashcroft and Miss Pye.